 In making changes to a student's IEP after the annual ARD committee meeting for a school year, a parent or guardian and the District may agree not to convene an ARD committee meeting for the purpose of making those changes, and instead may develop a written document to amend or modify the student's current IEP without a meeting.
-If changes are made to the student's IEP by IEP Amendment without a meeting, the SPECIAL EDUCATION DEPT shall ensure that the student's
+If changes are made to the student's IEP by IEP Amendment without a meeting, the Diagnostician shall ensure that the student's ARD committee and the individuals responsible for the implementation of the student's IEP are informed of those changes.
+The Diagnostician will provide the parent or guardian with Prior Written Notice of the amendments to the IEP.77 Upon request, a parent or guardian shall be provided with a revised copy of the IEP with the amendments incorporated.78

-68 19 TEX.
+^{75 19} TEX.
 ADMIN.
 CODE § 89.1050(g)(1)

-69 19 TEX.
+76 19 TEX.
 ADMIN.
-CODE § 89.1050(g)(3)
+CODE § 89.1055(p)(3)